 “Well, that’s ridiculous.
 That’s putting form over substance.”

 Whenever lawyers say that to me, I don’t know what to say.
 What can I say?
 It’s Chinese law.
 It is putting form over substance, but Chinese law is a lot of times based on that.
-China does not want its bureaucrats to have much discretion, because with discretion comes bribery.
+China does not want its bureaucrats to have a lot of discretion, because with discretion comes bribery.

 What is also fascinating is that American companies think of China as the wild, wild west far too often.
-We had a company that makes a product with chemicals in it, and it took them – I’m going to make this up because I don’t really remember – $3 million and a year to get U.S. EPA approval to use the chemicals in the product.
+We had a company that makes a product with chemicals in it, and it took them about $3 million and a year to get U.S. EPA approval to use the chemicals in their product.
 They go over to China, they build this factory, it’s all ready to go, and then they call us up and say that they’re being blocked from bringing these chemicals into China.

 Other times, they will assume it’s the same.
 Here’s where we see that the most: you can fire somebody in the U.S. for good reason, bad reason, or no reason at all.
 You can’t do that in China.
 We are constantly getting calls from companies that are being threatened by ex-employees because they fired them.
 China is a communist country.
-It’s got major workers’ rights.
-You don’t fire somebody without getting a settlement and release.
-You just don’t.
+You shouldn’t fire somebody without getting a settlement and release.
 It’s not the U.S., and American companies have trouble grasping that.

 As best you know, how does China’s history and culture shape or inform its legal norms?

 This whole idea of harmony is very much a Chinese cultural phenomenon.
 China has 1.5 billion people.
 They need to get along.